How technology has changed the face of education

 Technology is a way to make sure that all students across the world get a chance to get at least primary education.

-In the recent years, there have been several initiatives aiming to educate children from regions with poor access to education.
+In recent years, there have been several initiatives aiming to educate children from regions with poor access to education.
 Among such programs are Kio Kit, One Laptop Per Child, etc. Not all of such initiatives have reached significant results.
 But they have laid the foundation for new successful projects.

 6. Learn everywhere.